microsoft/qsharp-compiler/examples/QIR/Optimization/README.md

 LLVM's [official release page](https://releases.llvm.org/download.html) provides sources and binaries of LLVM and Clang.
 It's recommended to use LLVM version 11.1.0, as this is the version used by the Q# compiler.

-Here are some suggestions on how to obtain Clang for different platforms:
+Here are some suggestions on how to obtain Clang for different platforms.
+On Windows, the conda method is recommended since it's also able to install the LLVM optimizer (see next section).

+Package managers:

 * **Ubuntu** : `sudo apt install clang-11` (NOTE: this installs the command `clang-11` not `clang`)
 * **Windows** : `choco install llvm --version=11.1.0` using [chocolatey](https://chocolatey.org/)
 * **macOS** : `brew install llvm@11` using [homebrew](https://brew.sh/)

+* **all** : `conda install -c conda-forge clang=11.1.0 clangxx=11.1.0 llvm=11.1.0` using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)

 Pre-built binaries/installers: